Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Warning System Experiments

 To systematically assess our approach, we fit the warning system over $20$ repetitions, each time collecting $N = 25$ unsafe trajectories and a variable number of associated safe trajectories, and evaluate using a test set of $500$ trajectories.
 For fair comparison, all methods use the same data.

-In Figure~\ref{fig: warning_systematic} (top) we verify that for varying $\epsilon \in [\frac{1}{N+1}, \frac{N}{N+1}]$, the fraction of test trajectories resulting in error with no alert is $\leq \epsilon \beta$ (Corollary~\ref{cor: warning_error_rate}).
-Besides the unsafe-safe nearest neighbor approach (labeled Unsafe-Safe) we consider as ablations performing the nearest neighbor approach, but only using distance to the nearest unsafe state (labeled Unsafe) or instead flagging if distance to the nearest safe state is too large (labeled -Safe).
-In all cases Corollary~\ref{cor: warning_error_rate} holds as each approach is nearest neighbor conformal prediction but with a different dissimilarity measure.
-In Figure~\ref{fig: warning_systematic} (bottom) we plot an ROC-like curve studying classification power as $\epsilon$ varies.
+In Figure~\ref{fig: warning_systematic} (top) we verify that for $\epsilon \in [\frac{1}{N+1}, \frac{N}{N+1}]$, the fraction of test trajectories resulting in error with no alert is $\leq \epsilon \beta$ (Corollary~\ref{cor: warning_error_rate}).
+Besides the unsafe-safe nearest neighbor approach, using Eq.~\ref{eq: two_sample_special} (labeled Unsafe-Safe), we consider ablations only using distance to the nearest unsafe state: $s(D_F; x) = \min_{x' \in D_F} ||x' - x||^2$ (labeled Unsafe), or instead flagging if distance to the nearest safe state is too large: $s(D_F; x) = -\min_{y' \in D_G} ||y' - x||^2$ (labeled -Safe).
+In all cases Corollary~\ref{cor: warning_error_rate} holds as each approach is nearest neighbor conformal prediction but with a different dissimilarity measure.~\footnote{In the -Safe case, $s(D_F; x) = s(x)$ depends only on $x$, not the points $x'$ in $D_F$, so we can treat the dissimilarity measure itself as the score $d(x',x) = s(x)$ in Eq.~\ref{eq: score func} and Theorem~\ref{thm: main_cp} reduces to split conformal prediction.} In Figure~\ref{fig: warning_systematic} (bottom) we plot an ROC-like curve studying classification power as $\epsilon$ varies.
 The y-axis plots the complement to the false alarm rate i.e., $\Pr(\mbox{no warning} \mid \mbox{safe})$ and should remain high for an effective safety classifier.
 Across $\epsilon$, the unsafe-safe approach outperforms ablations.
 Using only safe data performs poorly as new initial conditions can be far from recorded safe trajectories, triggering false alarms.

+Because of problem setting differences, a direct comparison to many alternative approaches for learning safety (Section~\ref{sec: lit_rev}) is infeasible; such methods often rely on constraint-satisfying expert trajectories, learn safety interactively, or collect dense labels from expert intervention.
+In contrast, we focus on learning safety in a single step from a limited offline dataset with binary unsafe labels.
+We therefore consider widely used machine learning classifiers as a natural point of comparison, shown in Figure~\ref{fig: ml_baselines}.
+This comparison helps assess to what extent we can reliably predict safety in the limited data setting, illustrating the impact of data imbalance and data size on the performance of standard classifiers.
+Although the problem settings differ, several of the works in Section~\ref{sec: lit_rev} also train machine learning classifiers to predict safety, making this comparison relevant within the robotics context.